 A well-built solar panel from a reputable company is rated to last over 25 years, so it’s a good idea to explore both of these options before making the investment.
 Ultimately, the differences between the two types are only slight.
 Once you narrow down your needs and preferences, the most important thing is to buy solar panels from a good company with quality products.

 If you’ve been following my blog for a while, you’ll know that I’ve had Zamp Solar panels on both of my vans.
-You can learn more about my current solar setup here and check out this video for an overview and some additional tips.
+You can check out this video for an overview of my previous solar set up and some additional tips.

-Zamp’s panels are made of high efficiency monocrystalline solar cells and are manufactured right here in the US.
+Zamp’s panels are made of high-efficiency monocrystalline solar cells and are manufactured right here in the US.
 They have a comprehensive quality control process ensuring that each panel is built to the highest standards.
-I’ve been extremely happy with their products and wouldn’t hesitate to recommend them.
+I’ve been extremely happy with their van solar panels and other electrical system products and wouldn’t hesitate to recommend them.

 The two primary types of inverters are pure sine wave and modified sine wave – each one transfers the flow of energy differently.
 Efficiency and cost are the biggest differences between the two.

 Pure sine inverters are more efficient and will operate all appliances within their wattage range.
 They’re more expensive but will provide a steady flow of energy.

 Modified sine inverters are an economical choice, but will use significantly more energy and might not support certain appliances, like a refrigerator, microwave, or induction stove.
 Some newer devices won’t operate well on modified sine inverters either, so it’s important to research the exact appliances you plan to use and what the manufacturer recommends.